domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Agenda
 Agile
 Ahead of the eight ball
+Alpha
+Arbiter
 As per
 ASAP
 At the end of the day
+At the forefront
+At the table
 Back to square one
 Back to the drawing board
 Back-end
 Backdrop
 Ball is in [their] court
 Bandwidth
+Bare minimum
 Base case
 Baseline
+Bear the brunt of [it]
 Bearish
 Become a research or science project
 Benchmark
 Best bang for the buck
 Best, <<insert_name>>
+Beta
 Between a rock and a hard place
 Big picture
 Big ticket items